bsnes-emu/bsnes/docs/qs.md

-If this is you're first time using higan, welcome!
+If this is your first time using higan, welcome!
 Here's a brief guide to getting started: